Cornices/cornice/cornice/ext/swagger.md

 It's common to use a database in a REST API, and it's not unlikely your reponses will be some kind of JSON dump of a database table.
 If your tables are such that you'd like to dump all the columns for a queried set of rows, then all of your `Column` definitions within your SQLAlchemy `models` can be parsed to learn about what the response will look like.

 `col2swag_type()` converts a primitive type used by SQLAlchemy Columns, to Swagger types.
 It's not really a converter one would use directly very often.
 But `sqa2swag_model()` is helpful to convert a SQLAlchemy model into a Swagger Response Model.
 Note that the `models` argument can be a list.
 This is used if your query joins several tables.
 If your code returns a subset of columns, you'll need to manually document your `Response Object`.

-The best practice SQLAlchemy Models and Colander Schemas will be documented in child pages below, but an overview will be provided here along with